 About Pluralsight: Pluralsight is an online learning platform for technology professionals.

-The Role IQ team chose to run an A/B test experiment to test a predictive skill inference model and determine whether it would increase engagement with the product.
+The Role IQ team chose to run an A/B test experiment to test a predictive skill inference model in order to determine whether it would increase engagement with the Role IQ assessment product.
 Predictive skill inference is a method of predicting a learner’s Skill IQ score for assessment(s) they haven’t taken yet.
-The findings were used to determine whether resources should be dedicated to building out a machine learning model in the Pluralsight product.
+The findings from this study were used to determine whether resources should be dedicated to building out a machine learning model in the Pluralsight product.

 Key Research Questions and Areas: